-- 1. Each accredited school and each applicant for initial accreditation must notify ACCSC of any material event or circumstance that will or could affect the school's operations, policies, staff, curricula, reputation, approval status or authority to operate as a legal entity, or financial status.
-Such notification must be in writing, made within 10 calendar days of the event's occurrence, and is in addition to disclosures that are required in the applications for initial or renewal of accreditation or any substantive change report. - 2.
-Material events or circumstances necessitating such notification include but are not limited to: - a.
-Filings of petitions for bankruptcy or reorganization; - b.
+1. Each accredited school and each applicant for initial accreditation must notify ACCSC of any material event or circumstance that will or could affect the school's operations, policies, staff, curricula, reputation, approval status or authority to operate as a legal entity, or financial status.

+Such notification must be in writing, made within 10 calendar days of the event's occurrence, and is in addition to disclosures that are required in the applications for initial or renewal of accreditation or any substantive change report.

+- 2. Material events or circumstances necessitating such notification include but are not limited to: - a.
+Filings of petitions for bankruptcy, reorganization, receivership, or similar; - b.
 Destruction of the school or a significant part of its facilities; - c.
 Any limitation, sanction (e.g., Warning or Probationary status), suspension, or withdrawal/revocation of a school's license or right to operate or program approvals; - d.
 A decision to cease operations, close, or propose a teach-out of students (must include an ACCSC Institutional Teach-Out Plan); - e.
 Any grant of accreditation by another accrediting agency or any issued Warning, Show Cause Order, imposition of Probationary status, or denial or withdrawal/revocation of accreditation by another accrediting agency; - f.
 Voluntary withdrawal/relinquishment of accreditation from ACCSC or another accrediting agency; - g.
-Investigations by state or federal authorities, beyond those required in the normal course, related to a school's licensure, approval to operate, program approval(s), or participation in federal programs; - h.
+Investigations or open actions by state or federal authorities, beyond those required in the normal course, related to a school's licensure, approval to operate, program approval(s), or participation in federal programs (e.g., issuance of a Civil Investigative Demand or subpoena by a state or federal agency); - h.
 Any criminal or civil action filed by a state (including state-supported legal assistance agencies) or federal authorities against the school, its officers, or employees; - i.
 Any action against the school to limit, suspend, or terminate student loan guarantees or participation in external programs by a guaranty agency or the U.S. Department of Education; - j.
 Any determination in accordance with requirements of the U.S. Department of Education that the school is not meeting its requirements; - k.
-The results of any lawsuit or investigation brought against the school, its officers, or employees that determine a violation of law or regulation; - 1.
-Any determination in accordance with requirements of a state or other applicable regulatory agency that the school is not meeting applicable requirements or is in violation of any law; - m.
-Any action to limit, suspend, or withdraw/revoke a school's or program's approval or recognition with any agency that grants certification or licensure to its graduates; or

-- n.
-Any qualified or adverse statement or statement related to a school's status as a "going concern" included in an audited financial statement. - o.
+The results of any lawsuit or investigation brought against the school, its officers, or employees that determine a violation of law, regulation, or accreditation requirements or standards; - 1.
+Any determination in accordance with requirements of a state, federal, or other applicable regulatory agency that the school is not meeting applicable requirements or is in violation of any law or regulation; - m.
+Any action to limit, suspend, or withdraw/revoke a school's or program's approval or recognition with any agency that grants certification or licensure to its graduates; - n.
+Any qualified or adverse statement or statement related to a school's status as a "going concern" included in an audited financial statement; or - o.
 All sales or assignments of ownership interests of 10% or more, changes in the chief executive officer of the company or organization that owns or controls the school, and changes to the board of directors other than in the normal course of term completion. - 3.
-Notification reports will set forth the circumstances of any such material event fully and will have appended to them copies of any document or information received by the Commission that is relevant to the material event. - 4.
-Notification reports required by this section of the Rules will be supplemental to, and not in lieu of, any other report or filing that may be required by these Rules.
+Notification reports will set forth the circumstances of any such material event fully and will have appended to them copies of any document or information received by the Commission that is relevant to the material event.

+4. Notification reports required by this section of the Rules will be supplemental to, and not in lieu of, any other report or filing that may be required by these Rules.
 Likewise, other reports or filings cannot be used to fulfill the notification reports required by this section of the Rules.